A subexponential parameterized algorithm for Directed Subset Traveling Salesman Problem on planar graphs: Nooses

-The crucial observation is that deleting an edge or a vertex from $G$ only increases the family of curves in the plane that are nooses with respect to $G$.
-Consequently, if we replace $G$ with any its connected subgraph that spans all the terminals, and enumerate a family of partitions satisfying the lemma statement for this subgraph, then the same family will be also a valid output for the original graph $G$.
-Thus, by restricting attention to an inclusion-wise minimal subtree spanning all terminals, without loss of generality we may assume that $G$ is a tree and every its leaf is a terminal.
+The crucial observation is that deleting an edge or a (nonterminal) vertex from $G$ only increases the family of curves in the plane that are nooses with respect to $G$.
+Consequently, if one replaces $G$ with any of its connected subgraphs that contains all the terminal edges and enumerate a family of partitions satisfying the statement of the lemma for this subgraph, then the same family will be also a valid output for the original graph $G$.
+Thus, by restricting attention to an inclusion-wise minimal connected subgraph containing all terminal edges, without loss of generality we may assume that every edge of $G$ that is not a terminal edge is a bridge connecting two parts of $G$ that both contain a terminal edge.